Gandhabba in a Human Body – an Analogy

 8. There are two possible scenarios in each of the cases.
 Let us consider the tank analogy first.

-• a) If part of the onboard computer-controlled circuitry malfunctions, the soldier may be able to do only certain tasks.
+• a) If part of the onboard computer-controlled circuitry malfunctions, the soldier may be able to do only specific tasks.
 For example, suppose the circuitry that controls automated driving and the guns malfunctions.
-Then he would be unable to do anything with the tank (either to move it or to fire the guns.)
-But he may be still capable of seeing and hearing what is happening outside.
+Then, he would be unable to do anything with the tank (either to move it or to fire the guns.)
+But he may still be capable of seeing and hearing what is happening outside.

-• b) If the computer completely breaks down, then the soldier would be completely isolated.
-He will not see or hear what is happening outside, in addition to not being able to do anything with the tank.
+• b) If the computer completely breaks down, the soldier will be completely isolated.
+He will not see or hear what is happening outside, in addition to being unable to do anything with the tank.

 9. In the case of a gandhabba in a human body, the above two scenarios are analogous to two possible situations for a person in a vegetative state.